xiaohunying/notes/pages/aws-security.md

 - Groups
   - IAM Groups contain multiple users
   - IAM Groups are not used in authentication process.
 They are used to authorize access through AWS Policies.
   - IAM Groups contain IAM Users and have IAM policies associated.
 (AWS managed policies and/or Customer managed policies)
+  - AWS account has a default maximum limit of 100 groups.
+  - A user can only be associated to 10 groups.
 - Roles
-  - different identities can adopt to assume a new set of permissions
+  - IAM Roles allow you to adopt a set of temporary IAM permissions to access AWS resources.
-- Policy Permissions
-  - These are JSON policies that define what resources can or can't be accessed
-- Access Control Mechanisms
-  - These are mechanisms that govern how a resource is accessed.
-    - username and password
-    - multi-factor authentication (MFA)
-    - federated access

-### Roles

-For example, you have an EC2 instance running an application that requires access to Amazon S3 to Put and Get objects using the relevant API calls.
-You can assign an IAM Role to the EC2 instance.
+    - Use case example, You have an EC2 instance running an application that requires access to S3 to Put and Get objects using the relevant API calls.
+You can assign an IAM role to the EC2 instance.
 You should always associate a role to an EC2 instance for accessing AWS resources over storing local credentials on the instance itself.

-Roles don't have any access keys or credentials associated with them.
+  - Roles don't have any access keys or credentials associated with them.
 The credentials are dynamically assigned by AWS.
-You can alter the permissions assigned to the Role and all the EC2 instance associated will have the correct access.
+  - You can alter the permissions assigned to the Role and all the EC2 instance associated will have the correct access.

-There are currently 4 different types of Roles:
+  - There are 4 types of Roles:
     - AWS Service Role
-- AWS Service-Linked Role - These roles do not allow you to modify permissions assigned.
+    - AWS Service-Linked Role
+      - These are roles associated to certain AWS services.
+They are pre-defined by AWS and the permissions can't be altered in any way as they are set to perform a specific function.
+      - Example: Amazon Lex-Bots, Amazon Lex-Channels.
+    - Roles for Cross-Account Access
-- Role for Cross-Account Access.
-This role type offer two options:
+      - This role type offer two options:
-  - Option 1: provide access between AWS accounts that you own.
+        - provide access between AWS accounts that you own
-  - Option 2: provide access between an account that you own and a third party AWS account.
+        - provide access between an account that you own and a third party AWS account
       - The **trusting** account has the resources that need to be accessed.
-The **trusted** account contains users that need to access the resources in the trusting account.
+      - The **trusted** account contains users that need to access the resources in the trusting account.
-    1) A role is created in the trusting account.
+      - A role is created in the trusting account.
-    2) A trust is established with teh role by the AWS account number of the trusted account.
+      - A trust is established with the role by the AWS account number of the trusted account.
-    3) Permissions are applied to the Role via **policies**.
+      - Permissions are applied to the Role via **policies**.
-    4) The users in the trusted account have a **policy** attached.
+      - The users in the trusted account have a **policy** attached.
     - Role for Identity Provider Access
       - Grant access to web identity providers - creates a trust for users using Amazon Cognito, amazon, Facebook, Google or other provider.
       - Grant Web Single Sign On to SAML Providers - allows access for users coming from a Security Assertion Markup Language (SAML) provider.
       - Grant API access to SAML Providers - Allows access from SAML provider via the AWS CLI, SDKs or API calls.
+- Policy Permissions
+  - These are JSON policies that define what resources can or can't be accessed
+  - AWS managed policies
+  - Customer managed policies
+- Access Control Mechanisms
+  - These are mechanisms that govern how a resource is accessed.
+    - username and password
+    - multi-factor authentication (MFA)
+    - federated access

 ### Policies